Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • You process Controlled Unclassified Information (CUI)

-• DFARS 252.204-7012 applies
+• DFARS 252.204-7012 is included in contracts

-Level 1 focuses on basic safeguarding controls.
+Level 1 focuses on basic safeguarding practices.

 If you are bidding on DoD contracts, CMMC compliance is often non-negotiable.